raczkodavid/raczkodavid/README.md

 ## 💡 Fun Fact

 I’m always up for a coding challenge or learning a new tool to expand my development arsenal.
-Whether it’s building sleek UI designs or debugging tricky logic, I enjoy every step of the development process.
+In the future, my main goal is to become an AI specialist and work on building complex, intelligent solutions that push the boundaries of technology and make a meaningful impact.

 Feel free to check out my repositories and get in touch! 😊